laidlaw42/gis-datasets/README.md

 ## GIS Resource List
-A collection of links to GIS (Geographic Information Systems) and remote sensing datasets, interactive maps, manuals, tutorials, and programming information.
+A curated list of GIS (Geographic Information Systems) and remote sensing links that connect to datasets, web maps, manuals, tutorials, and programming information.
-Primarily curated towards Australian sources with an emphasis on geological data at present.
+Primarily consists of Australian sources with an emphasis on geological data at present.

+Coming soon:
+- More data
+-

 ---
 * [Australia](Australia)